Weight loss service

 Metabolic Signaling and Energy Use

 Metabolism responds to signals, not motivation.
 Hormones such as insulin, leptin, cortisol, and thyroid hormones influence how efficiently the body uses energy and how strongly it resists weight loss.
-When signaling is disrupted, the body may defend a higher weight even when intake decreases.
+As Mayo Clinic explains, genes, hormones, sleep, and stress all shape weight, which is why two people eating the same way can see very different results.

 Appetite Regulation and the Nervous System

 Hunger is shaped by both hormones and neural feedback.
 Stress, poor sleep, and repeated restriction can amplify appetite cues while reducing satiety signals.
-Over time, this feedback loop can make weight management feel unpredictable and exhausting.
+Research summarized by the Sleep Foundation links short sleep to stronger hunger and increased weight, which helps explain why exhausted professionals often struggle the most.
+Over time, this feedback loop can make weight management feel unpredictable.

 Why Structure Supports Sustainability